 - Primary nurse – The primary nurse often acts as an assistant to the team leader.
 They can administer medications, help make decisions, and provide support for the team lead.
 Primary nurses also perform assessments and reassessments of patients.

 Many hospitals pair a less experienced primary nurse with a veteran team leader or charge nurse.
-This is mutually beneficial as the newer nurse can learn from the more experienced one, while also removing some of the pressure off the team leader.4
+This is mutually beneficial as a newer registered nurse can learn from the more experienced one, while also removing some of the pressure off the team leader.4

 - Unlicensed assistive personnel – This group can include CNAs, nursing students, patient care technicians, and assistants.
 Depending on the care the patient needs and the scope of the assistive personnel team member’s abilities, duties can include positioning patients, collecting data, bathing, feeding, and other tasks.